Postage stamps and postal history of Norway: History

 Christian IV granted the postal concession for Norway to Henrik Morian on 17 January 1647 and Morian became the first Norwegian postmaster, followed by his wife Anna who was postmaster from 1648 to 1653.
 The first route was by sea from Christiania to Copenhagen.
 Other sea routes, including the ones to Kristiansand, Stavanger, Bergen, and Trondheim followed.
 Originally, all mail was consolidated in Christiania before being sent out.
 The sea routes utilized merchant shipping, but land routes were slower to develop, with the post being passed from farmstead to farmstead.
 Incentives for postal-route farmers included exemptions from county road work and military service, and in some cases reduction in taxes.
 The postal routes delivered the mail to the government offices, and there was no local mail delivery, so gradually private local posts grew up in the larger cities and towns.

 In 1719, the private concession was terminated and the Danish-Norwegian state took over the national postal service as a state monopoly; however, the local city posts remained private.

 The first postal marking were postmarks introduced at Oslo in 1845, an octagonal issued January 1 quickly followed by a circular town/date stamp that same month.
 These continued to be used by the 49 post offices on envelopes and postal stationery after the introduction of postage stamps.

 The first cancellations were grid cancels to coincide with the issue of the first postage stamp in 1855.
 These were used from January 1855 until January 1856, when they were withdrawn to be re-engraved with 354 different numerals.
 It was then necessary to use date postmarks to provisionally cancel stamps from February to August 1856.
 From September 1856, numeral three-ring cancels, one numeral for each post office, were used to cancel stamps, the numbers eventually reaching 383.
 By 1859, these numeral cancels were replaced by circular town/date cancels.

 The first postage stamp was issued January 1855, and depicted the Coat of Arms of Norway.
 As they were intended for local use, they were printed without "Norge" and in only the 4 Skilling value.

 Posthorn stamps

 In 1872, Norway introduced its first stamp with a posthorn design; stamps of this type, with periodic redesigns, have been in use ever since.

 P. Petersen, Kristiania Issues (1872–1879):

 Series I – Values in SKILLING with NORGE in sans-serif lettering, Posthorn Shaded (1872–1875): 1 Sk Green, 2 Sk Blue, 3 Sk Red, 4 Sk Violet, 6 Sk Orange-Brown, 7 Sk Brown.
-Two values were overprinted, 15 ÖRE over 4 Sk (1908) and 30 ÖRE over 7 Sk (1906) from remaining overstocks.
+Two values were overprinted, 15 ØRE over 4 Sk (1908) and 30 ØRE over 7 Sk (1906) from remaining overstocks.

 P. Petersen, Kristiania; Chr.
 Johnsen, Kristiania; and Central Printing Works, Kristiania Issues: